Young woman talks with her therapist in an outpatient visit.

 Drawbacks to Using Outpatient Care for Anorexia Treatment

-While outpatient therapy has many benefits, there can also be some challenges.
+While outpatient therapy has numerous benefits, it also presents some challenges.
 Because it is a long-term disease in which the individual may experience episodes of remission and illness, anorexia may require more than outpatient treatment (3).
 If the individual experiences an exacerbation of the disease, they may need to be readmitted to the hospital.

-Additionally, outpatient programs may not be accessible for everyone, for instance, those living rurally.
-If the treatment requires attendance frequently, someone who commutes or cannot take time from work or school may not adhere to the program.
+Additionally, outpatient programs may not be accessible to everyone, for instance, those living in rural areas.
+If the treatment requires frequent attendance, someone who commutes or cannot take time off work or school may struggle to adhere to the program.

 Outpatient treatment requires commitment on the part of the individual and their family.
 A lack of consistency in attending may make it challenging to ensure sustained treatment.

 Finally, insurance may not cover outpatient care.
-The cost of programming combined with travel costs may mean outpatient treatment is not financially feasible for some.
+The combined cost of programming and travel may make outpatient treatment financially unfeasible for some.

 Outpatient care is an effective component of a comprehensive treatment plan when individuals suffering from anorexia are ready for this stage.
 As there is less structure and immediate medical attention with outpatient care, providers must ensure the individual is prepared (4).

 Outpatient care is a supportive measure in the recovery process.
-Healthcare treatment centers like the Toledo Center provide unique programming for children and adolescents of all genders, including outpatient care.
-If you require further treatment and support, contact us at 419-885-8800.
+Healthcare treatment centers, such as the Toledo Center, offer specialized programming for children and adolescents of all genders, including outpatient care.
+If you require further treatment and support, contact us at or fill out our online form.

 References